• Skip to main content

 Last Updated on January 5, 2022 by Swagatam 22 Comments

-Here we discuss a an emergency lamp circuit which includes an infrared remote operated brightness control feature.
+Here I have explained a an emergency lamp circuit which includes an infrared remote operated brightness control feature.
 The idea was requested by Mr. Heeran

 Technical Specifications